8 Big Remodeling Ideas for Small Spaces

 Another principal component of maximizing space in a small house is smart storage.
 Smart storage is personalized to your home’s specific storage needs.
 Often, this looks like storage containers that precisely fit both the items they house and the area in which the container is housed, such as a cabinet, pantry, or closet.

-5. Think Up and In Instead of Out
+5. Think Up Instead of Out

 As an example, if you’re looking for a limited-space bookshelf design for a small room, you might consider actually building bookshelves into the walls between the existing studs.